 These options are set on the boot command line.
 To change these options, you can either manually edit the boot command line from the boot loader at run time, or you can make the changes persistent by editing the configuration file of the boot loaders, which are either isolinux if you start in BIOS mode or Grub if you start in UEFI mode.

 Since SystemRescue version 9.00 there is another way to configure SystemRescue.
-You can now edit a YAML file on the boot device in order to configure it.
-This configuration file has been introduced to make it easy to make persistent configuration changes, and these options are effective for both the BIOS mode and UEFI mode.
+You can now edit YAML files on the boot device in order to configure it.
+This way of configuration has been introduced to make it easy to make persistent configuration changes, and these options are effective for both the BIOS mode and UEFI mode.

 SystemRescue comes with a default YAML configuration file, so it provides a good example of such a file, which you can use as a starting point.
 You can edit it to replace the options with your own preferences.